2) How to enter

 3. By entering, all Entrants grant RMG a non-exclusive, irrevocable worldwide, royalty-free licence to use, reproduce, modify, adapt, and publish or communicate to the public any image, by any means, entered into the competition:

-- (ii) in exhibition displays, in relation to both the Astronomy Photographer of the Year 14 competition, exhibition, touring exhibition and related future exhibitions, performances and displays.
+ii. in exhibition displays, in relation to both the Astronomy Photographer of the Year 16 competition, exhibition, touring exhibition and related future exhibitions, performances and displays.
 These exhibition displays may charge admission.
 Visitor photography will be permitted in exhibitions and touring exhibitions and images may be reproduced and distributed on a worldwide basis through third party social media.
 RMG is not liable for visitor photography and its outcomes;

-- (iii) in promotional, press and marketing materials (including social media and RMG’s website) to promote and publicise the competition, exhibition and touring exhibition, future related exhibitions and to promote the understanding of astronomy to a wider audience.
+iii. in promotional, press and marketing materials (including social media and RMG’s website) to promote and publicise the competition, exhibition and touring exhibition, future related exhibitions and activities, and to promote the understanding of astronomy to a wider audience.
 This may include publication in international and national media publications and online;

-- (viii) for brand licensed Astronomy Photographer of the Year products (including but not limited to calendars, diaries and stationery) for a period of ten years.
+viii. for brand licensed Astronomy Photographer of the Year products for a period of ten years.
 RMG reserves the right to contact entrants about further brand licensing opportunities;

-- (ix) in merchandising for a period of ten years.
-Should your image(s) feature in any such merchandising you will receive a one-off payment of £50.00 per image.
+ix. in merchandising for a period of ten years.
+Should your image(s) feature in any such merchandise you will receive a one-off payment of £50.00 per image.

 5. In the instance that Entrants are shortlisted, Entrants grant the media partner BBC Sky at Night Magazine a non-exclusive, irrevocable worldwide, royalty-free licence to use and adapt their shortlisted images to promote the competition and exhibition online and in print, including in its promotional calendar.